Print on Demand for Non-Clothing Products: Market Gaps and How to Fill Them

 - Uncover Unique Features or Audiences

-- Focus on audiences that big brands ignore—teachers, left-handed artists, sports fans outside the major leagues, or new parents looking for milestone gifts.
+- Focus on audiences that big brands ignore like teachers, left-handed artists, sports fans outside the major leagues or new parents looking for milestone gifts.

 Evaluating Customer Pain Points and Unmet Needs